Self Publishing Print on Demand Books for Less

 The other issue that can have a huge impact on the cost of printing books is trim size, sometimes referred to as cut size.
 Trim size is the height and width of the book’s printed pages.

-When you use popular self publishing platforms such as Createspace, they will give you a list of standard trim sizes to choose from.
+When you use popular self publishing platforms such as Amazon KDP, they will give you a list of standard trim sizes to choose from.
 Go with one of them!
 Here are two reasons why:

 Avoids Custom Fees.
 If you choose a book size that is not on the list, your print job automatically becomes a custom project for the printer, whether that’s for a commercial printer or print on demand (POD).
 This means that your job requires special handling and “special” additional fees, too.